mattari97/rock-paper-scissors-lizard-spock/README.md

-# Frontend Mentor - Rock, Paper, Scissors solution
+# Frontend Mentor - Rock, Paper, Scissors (w/ bonus) solution

-This is a solution to the [Rock, Paper, Scissors challenge (w/ options) on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
+This is a solution to the [Rock, Paper, Scissors challenge (w/ bonus) on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).

 ## Table of contents